 Sarah Apthorp stayed with her husband until he died in 1837.
 Though she had five children during the first six years of their marriage, she had no more that survived after the scandal.

-In 1850, author Joseph Tinker Buckingham attributed the book’s authorship to Sarah Morton.
-The mistake was later repeated.
+In 1850, author Joseph Tinker Buckingham attributed the book’s authorship to Sarah Morton, a mistake later repeated.

-The real author’s niece came forward and claimed her uncle, William Hill Brown., wrote the book.
+Finally, the real author’s niece came forward and claimed her uncle, William Hill Brown, wrote the book.
 Scholars unearthed letters and other material establishing that William Hill Brown did indeed write it.